lowRISC/opentitan/hw/ip/gpio/doc/theory_of_operation.md

 configured to detect both a rising and falling edge, but there is no hardware assistance to indicate which edge caused the output interrupt.

+**Note #1:** The interrupt can only be triggered by GPIO input.
-**Note #1:** all inputs are sent through optional noise filtering before being sent into interrupt detection. **Note #2:** all output interrupts to the processor are level interrupts as per the Comportability Specification guidelines.
+**Note #2:** All inputs are sent through optional noise filtering before being sent into interrupt detection.
+**Note #3:** All interrupts to the processor are level interrupts as per the Comportability Specification guidelines.
 The GPIO module, if configured, converts an edge detection into a level interrupt to the processor core.